Naram-Sin

 Advertisement

-There is no historical truth to this legend, however, and today it is classified by scholars as belonging to the genre of Mesopotamian naru literature - the world's first historical fiction - which presented a famous figure in a fictional tale.
-Naram-Sin was chosen as the main character because of his fame, as he was in works such as the Cutha Legend and The Great Revolt, neither of which are historically accurate either.
+There is no historical truth to this legend, however, and today it is classified by scholars as belonging to the genre of Mesopotamian naru literature – the world's first historical fiction – which presented a famous figure from history in a fictional tale.
+Naram-Sin was chosen as the main character because of his fame, as he was in works such as the Cutha Legend and The Great Revolt, neither of which is historically accurate either.

 Remove Ads